jay5oh33rn/FHIR-Works-2024/README_NEW.md

     This serves the app on a local server.
   - For production deployment, use a platform like Netlify, Vercel, or GitHub Pages.
 Follow the platform-specific instructions to deploy the `build` folder.
 This often involves pushing the code to a GitHub repository and connecting the repository to the deployment platform.

-Ensure Docker is running, and the Python and Node.js environments are properly set up before executing these steps.
+Ensure Docker is running, and the Python, Java and Node.js environments are properly set up before executing these steps.